Domestic Properties (Minimum Energy Performance) Bill - 2nd reading – David Amess.

 David Amess: Will my right hon.
 Friend find time for a debate on the availability of properties to rent in the private sector that have been adapted for people with disabilities?
 It is difficult enough for able-bodied people to find properties to rent.
 That debate would reassure those with disabilities that the House has not forgotten their situation.

-David Amess: To ask the Secretary of State for Health, if he will make cervical screening available to women at every contraception and sexual health clinic; and if he will make a statement.
+David Amess: To ask the Secretary of State for Health and Social Care, whether he has estimated the potential savings to the public purse annually from providing patients with timely nutritional care; and if he will make a statement.